hlissnake/resume/README.md

 	* Bachelor's degree of Sciences in Information and Computing Sciences.

 ## Achievements

+* #### THL Booking Component (React+Redux Britz Booking)	* THL CamperVan booking system, An enterprise level SPA withReact & Redux and latest ES6 feature.	* Responsible for flexible searching feature which made great profitduring booking season, delivery high perform UI components andmaintainable app state management;	* Testing reducers only focus on state flow.
+Using React StoryBooklibs for UI components testing;	* Refactor structure of React components and Redux containers, toresolve an production perf issue significantly;* #### THL TCX-API (Node.js RESTful)	* A RESTful web server built by Nodejs and TypeScript, deployed on AWS ElasticBeanstalk, with Redis DB as cache repository.
+Using SOAP to call THL core web services or AWS micro service.	* Responsible for new features and maintenance, such as DPS payment, rental and vehicles management;	* Responsible for building and deploying task on Jenkins;	* Integrated AWS S3 for feedback screenshot image saving;	* Using AWS api gateway and swagger for RESTful config anddesigning.

 * #### MyVodafone webapp (AngularJS [myvodafone](https://www.vodafone.co.nz/myvodafone/))
    * An innovative enterprise level SPA built by AngularJS, with UI automation test, bootstrap responsive and Reactive Functional design.